blueoceandevops/PataBasi/README.md

 The delimiter is a semicolon; commas can cause problems with French-language systems which use commas as decimals.

-A full position is up to 65 characters (less if one of the fields doesn't require all of the available space, for example, the latitude maybe just north of the equator, therefore eliminating the need for the +/- sign and one of the two pre-decimal digits).
+A full position is up to 64 characters (less if one of the fields doesn't require all of the available space, for example, the latitude may be just north of the equator, therefore eliminating the need for the +/- sign and one of the two pre-decimal digits).
 This means a single SMS message - containing a maximum of 140 characters - can always transmit 2 positions, though this is only relevant when transmitting backlogged positions after periods without a working connection.

 Example position: ```-12.43245;123.82732;112;11;23;2017-11-20 15:34:22.1```.